xHotShotsx/Typology/Socionics/Models/Models-A-G/Information (Element) Dichotomies.md

 # Preface

-- The information dichotomies can be defined by the
+- The information elements can be defined by the intersection of the infort

 # Tencer-Minaev System ($\mathcal{D}_{14}$)